-If you’re trying to get on the property ladder but are struggling to save up enough for the deposit, you might be thinking about borrowing money to help you on your way.
+Trying to get on the property ladder but struggling to save the deposit?
+You might be thinking about borrowing money to help you.

 Mortgage lenders will ask you how you’re funding your deposit and if you reveal it’s from a loan or credit card then it is very likely that they’ll turn down your application.

 What’s more, taking on the payments for a mortgage can be a big commitment and having to repay other loans at the same time could put a serious strain on your finances.

 We’ll explore more as we answer 3 common questions people have around this topic.

 Should I take out a loan for a house deposit?